 Our admissions process is designed to be simple and free of cost.
 Foundry College provides an accessible two-year college education for all interested students who apply and complete the admission process—regardless of test scores or previous grades.
 Unlike most colleges, we require no standardized test scores, high school or college transcripts, or application fees.
-We ask for basic personal information to track your application, a brief essay on your personal and professional goals, and two online assessments to help us ensure that you are set up with the right type and level of support.
+We ask for basic personal information to track your application, that you share your personal and professional goals via three short writing prompts, and that you take an online assessments to help us ensure that you are set up with the right type and level of support.

 Please find our application page here.
 The deadline to apply for the First Class starting in January 2019 is Monday, December 3.

 If you are interested in joining after January 2019, please share your information on the online application form.
 We will contact you when the later admissions cycles are open.

 Because early cohorts are providing valuable feedback to improve the program for future students, we waived tuition for our first cohort (January 2019), and will do the same for our second cohort (starting in Spring 2019).

 For all future classes, tuition will be based on the number of courses you take per trimester.
 Each course costs $1,000, and the full two-year degree has twelve courses.
 Thus, the total program cost is $12,000.
 Once Foundry College has received accreditation, Foundry students will qualify for need-based financial aid, which can come from a variety of public and private sources in the form of grants (which do not need to be repaid) or low-cost loans (which do need to be repaid).
 Once we achieve accreditation, we will reach out to all students to help identify financial aid options.

 Foundry College is open to all U.S. citizens and green card holders ages 18+.